Table of Contents

 Diet & Supplements for Children (18 months to 12 years old)

-Diet: Children 18 months and older can have the same Candida Diet Food List as outlined for adults in the article How to Successfully Overcome Candida.
+Children 18 months and older can have the same foods adults do, see Candida Diet Food List.

-Also see these Candida Diet lists.
-Children benefit a great deal by switching over their main food energy source from carbohydrates (plant foods) to natural fats like butter, coconut oil, lard, and other animal fats (goose fat, chicken fat, fish fat, etc.) but like adults they must start with small amounts that are gradually increased so their healing and detoxifying symptoms are not overwhelming.
+Children benefit a great deal by switching over their main food energy source from carbohydrates to natural fats like butter, coconut oil, lard, and other animal fats (goose fat, chicken fat, fish fat, etc.) but like adults they must start with small amounts that are gradually increased so their healing and detoxifying symptoms are not overwhelming.

 Coconut Oil: Children can take coconut oil along with the diet just like adults do.
 Start children with 1/2 teaspoon each of coconut oil and butter 2 times a day, and gradually increase the amount every 5 days by 1/4 teaspoon per day up to 1 1/2 tablespoon per day of coconut oil, and as much butter as they want (each tablespoon contains 3 teaspoons).
 Coconut oil can be rubbed into the skin and applied frequently to any rashes and other skin problems.